andreydetkov/Andrey-Detkov/README.md

 ├── _sass
 |   ├── minimal-light.scss                    #  this file will be compiled into a CSS file to control the style of the page
 |   └── minimal-light-no-dark-mode.scss       #  this file is similar to minimal-light.scss with the dark mode disabled
-├── assets                                    #  some files
-├── html_source_file                          #  compiled HTML files
+Ales:├── assets                                    #  some files ├── html_source_file                          #  compiled HTML files
 ├── .gitignore                                #  this file specifies intentionally untracked files that Git should ignore ├── CNAME                                     #  the custom domain, will be used by GitHub page sevice